FreeBSD for Fedora Users

 RELEASE, STABLE and CURRENT

 This can confuse newcomers.
 RELEASE is the stable version for production.
 CURRENT is more analogous to Rawhide, in a constant state of flux.
 Freddie Cash has written an excellent explanation of the differences, which he has kindly allowed me to make into a brief article.
 Note that the version numbers he uses have changed since the article was written, however, the explanation of the different terms is still correct.
-(At present, the supported RELEASE and STABLE versions are 6 and 7--and possibly 5) while CURRENT is up to version 8.)

 Installation.